Online Doctor of Education (EdD) Programs in Alabama

 In addition to students’ concentration coursework, they can choose from electives that cover quantitative and qualitative research in language arts, math, social studies, and science, as well as current issues and research topics in these academic subject areas.
 While the Instructional Technology and Early Childhood concentrations require an advanced practicum, the Instructional Leadership concentration includes a hands-on Problem Analysis Project that students complete for course credit.
 In addition, students are required to complete a dissertation through which they investigate a problem of practice in their workplace or within their professional spheres of influence, using the research methods, theories, and education leadership strategies they learned in their content coursework.

-Based in Birmingham, Samford University offers an EdS to EdD program with a focus in Educational Leadership.
+Samford University in Birmingham offers a blended online EdD program with a focus in Educational Leadership.
 This 36-credit program prepares students for advanced education leadership roles requiring expertise in education policy issues and infrastructure, organizational administration, research-informed practice, and value-based change leadership.
-As an EdS to EdD program, this doctorate degree requires students to hold an EdS from an accredited institution in order to qualify for admission.
-Samford University offers an EdS program in Instructional Leadership and the option to apply to their EdD program after students complete their EdS.
+The program requires students to hold an Educational Specialist (EdS) degree or have at least 30 post-master’s credit hours from an accredited institution in order to qualify for admission.
+Note: Samford University offers an EdS program in Instructional Leadership and students have the option to apply to the EdD program after completing the EdS degree.

 Samford University’s EdD in Educational Leadership features a set sequence of 12 courses, including Educational Policy Development and Analysis, Leadership Planning, Organizational Dynamics, The Emerging School Superintendency, Foundations of Qualitative Inquiry, Ethical Issues in Education, Research Design, and Foundations of Quantitative Statistics.
 After completing their main coursework, students progress to their dissertation, for which they assemble a committee and identify a research question that is pertinent to their work setting and professional goals.
 Students are required to visit campus to defend both their dissertation proposal and their final dissertation results.

-In addition to the programs offered by Auburn University at Montgomery, Samford University, and The University of West Alabama, students in Alabama may want to explore online EdD programs offered by schools in other states, including the neighboring states of Florida, Georgia, Mississippi, and Tennessee.
+In addition to the programs offered by Auburn University at Montgomery, Samford University, and The University of West Alabama, students in Alabama may want to explore online EdD programs offered by out-of-state schools that accept Alabama residents, including the neighboring states of Florida, Georgia, Mississippi, and Tennessee.
 Students can also find additional programs categorized by specialization on our Online EdD Program Specializations page.
+Many online EdD programs can be completed entirely online with no required on-campus sessions.
+There are also online EdD programs that include a limited number of on-campus residencies for students who would like to pursue their degree online but still have the opportunity to meet classmates and instructors face-to-face.
+For programs that incorporate in-person residencies into their curriculum, these sessions are often held during the summer and are typically two to five days in length depending on the program.

 | Featured Online EdD Programs | ||